-Championship, League 1 Clubs (other than Full Time Clubs) & Academy

-It is Best Practice for a Physiotherapist or Sports Therapist or Sports Rehabilitator with a current IMMOFP qualification to be present.
-If none of the above are present then it is mandatory for a Qualified First Aider with a minimum Level 3 qualification to be present.
+Championship, League 1 Clubs (other than Full Time Clubs) & Academy present then it is mandatory for a Qualified First Aider with a minimum Level 3 qualification to be present.
 The Qualified First Aider must be registered with the RFL on LeagueNet.